 MOE: “I know, I’m the best in the world”.

 “How did you learn to do that?”

 MOE: “It’s hard work, you can’t buy it.
 You must believe in yourself and use your imagination”

 When I saw Moe for the first time, I wanted to learn his golf swing.
-My goals was to swing like Moe.
+My goals were to swing like Moe.
 So, I took his advice.
 Hitting thousands of balls each day, I worked at it.
-Eventually I learned his swing.
+Eventually, I learned his swing.
 As Moe said, it took time and hard work.
-When I look back at those days today I realize that there was a transformational shift that allowed me to fully grasp Moe’s swing.
+When I look back on those days today I realize that there was a transformational shift that allowed me to fully grasp Moe’s swing.
 It came in the moment that I “Imagined” myself having Moe’s golf swing.

 You can never learn Moe’s swing if you try it.
 Why?
 Because you are waiting for a future event to occur.
 In other words, when you try Moe’s swing, if you get an instant result you say “this works!”.
 If you don’t you say “This doesn’t work”.
 The problem with this scenario, besides the fact that you don’t know if you were swinging like Moe – correctly, is that you are measuring yourself based on current ball-flight results.

 The only real way to try Moe’s swing is to swing exactly like Moe.
 Therefore, unless you learn it, you can’t really try it.